guaix-ucm/numina/doc/creation/example.rst

 1. Each recipe must be a class derived from :class:`~numina.core.recipes.BaseRecipe`
 2. This recipe only requires the result of the observation.
 Each requirement is an object of the :class:`~numina.core.requirements.Requirement` class or any subclass of it.
-The type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
+The type of the requirement is :class:`~numina.types.obsresult.ObservationResultType`, representing the result of the observation.
 3. This recipe only produces one result.
 Each product is an object of :class:`~numina.core.dataholders.Product` class.
 The type of the product is given by